 I began my teaching career at Humble Middle School in 2006 where I taught Texas and US history.
 During that time I earned my master's degree in history from the University of Houston.
 I moved to Atascocita High School in 2012 where I taught AP World History and Dual Credit US history.

-My husband (who is also a teacher) and I have one son, Atticus, who turned 6 in April.
+My husband and I have one son, Atticus, who had a quarantine birthday in April.
 We look forward to raising our little Bruin in a place that is in the midst of natural beauty, yet has access to all of the amenities of any other major city - the best of both worlds!

 Movies- I Am Sam, La Bamba, Lincoln, Loving, O Brother, Where Art Thou, The Rocky Series, Tombstone, That Thing You Do!, all Alfred Hitchcock, most Rogers and Hammerstein

-TV-Anything with Anthony Bourdain (RIP), Gordon Ramsay or Jamie Oliver, Parks and Recreation, The Unbreakable Kimmy Schmidt (and anything with Amy Peohler and Tina Fey), Battlestar Galactica, Friday Night Lights, The Walking Dead, Mind of a Chef, and The West Wing
+TV- Anything with Anthony Bourdain (RIP), Gordon Ramsay or Christina Tosi, Parks and Recreation, The Unbreakable Kimmy Schmidt (and anything with Amy Peohler and Tina Fey), Battlestar Galactica, Friday Night Lights, The Walking Dead, Mind of a Chef, and The West Wing